Battle of Dak To: Border outpost

 During the early stages of the U.S. involvement in the Vietnam War, several U.S. Special Forces Civilian Irregular Defense Group (CIDG) camps were established along the borders of South Vietnam in order both to maintain surveillance of PAVN and Viet Cong (VC) infiltration and to provide support and training to isolated Montagnard villagers, who bore the brunt of the fighting in the area.
 One of these camps was built near the village and airstrip at Đắk Tô.
 After 1965, Đắk Tô was also utilized as a forward operations base by the highly classified MACV-SOG, which launched reconnaissance teams from there to gather intelligence on the Ho Chi Minh Trail across the border in Laos.
-In 1967, under the overall direction of commander of Special Forces in Vietnam, Col. Jonathan Ladd, the camp began to take mortar fire.
+In 1967, under the overall direction of commander of Special Forces in Vietnam, Colonel Jonathan Ladd, the camp began to take mortar fire.
 Ladd flew in, organized reconnaissance and identified the entrenched hill bunker complex as the source of the shelling.
-Journalist Neil Sheehan quoted Ladd as recommending, unsuccessfully, to Major General William R. Peers: "For God's sake, General, don't send our people in there ....
+Journalist Neil Sheehan quoted Ladd as recommending, unsuccessfully, to Major general William R. Peers: "For God's sake, General, don't send our people in there ....
 That's what the bastards want us to do.
 They'll butcher our people.
 If they want to fight us, let them come down here where we can kill them."

 Đắk Tô lies on a flat valley floor, surrounded by waves of ridgelines that rise into peaks (some as high as 4000 ft) that stretch westward and southwestward towards the tri-border region where South Vietnam, Laos and Cambodia meet.
 Western Kon Tum Province is covered by double- and triple-canopy rainforests, and the only open areas were filled in by bamboo groves whose stalks sometimes reached 8 in in diameter.
 Landing zones (LZs) large enough for helicopters were few and far between, which meant that most troop movements could only be carried out on foot.
 Temperatures in the highlands could reach 95 F during the day and could drop to as low as 55 F in the evening.